Marcellus Baz

 Marcellus Baz BEM heads charity-based organisations in Nottingham, offering community sports facilities together with outreach to, and mentoring of, young people.
 In 2016, Baz was named the BBC Get Inspired Unsung Hero at the BBC Sports Personality of the Year awards for his support of young people in Nottingham, UK.
-The same year he also received the British Empire Medal for services to youth boxing and the community.
+He received the British Empire Medal (BEM) in the 2017 New Year Honours for services to youth boxing and the community in Nottingham.

 Baz has been interviewed about youth violence, knife crime, and UK drug culture.
 He also completed a TEDxYouth talk in 2018 entitled Your Tribe is Your Vibe.

 Early life

 Baz was born and raised in The Meadows, Nottingham.
 As a youth he spent a lot of his time on the streets and soon turned to selling drugs and carrying weapons.
 He took up boxing at a leisure centre, however hand injuries from a knife attack ended his chance at a boxing career.